DisableGraphics/Filepacker/README.md

 # Packer
-Packs groups of n files in folders
+Packs groups of n files in folders.

+# Example:

+`packer .
+30 #Packs all the files in this folder in groups of 30`